aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-media-files/image/_index.md

 ![PowerPoint Popup Menu](img_01_01.png)

-The functionality is provided by one of the overloads of the [addGroupShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ShapeCollection#addGroupShape-aspose.slides.ISvgImage-float-float-float-float-) method of the [ShapeCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ShapeCollection) interface that takes an [SvgImage](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SvgImage) object as the first argument.
+The functionality is provided by one of the overloads of the [addGroupShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ShapeCollection#addGroupShape-aspose.slides.ISvgImage-float-float-float-float-) method of the [ShapeCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ShapeCollection) class that takes an [SvgImage](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SvgImage) object as the first argument.

 This sample code shows you how to use the described method to convert an SVG file to a set of shapes: